Top five best toasters

 The best toaster for you

-The toasters recommended in the table below all aced our rigorous tests, making consistently excellent toast.
+Each of the toasters recommended below has aced our rigorous lab tests, which include in-depth assessments of how good the toaster is, how easily it fits different-sized slices and how easy it is to use.
+Whether you’re after the best cheap model, the best four-slice toaster or the best toaster for fitting large slices, we’ve got a top recommendation for you.

-Whatever you're looking for, there's a toaster for you - including the highest-rated two-slice and four-slice models and the best cheap toaster.
-There's also a toaster with long slots for tall slices of bread, and a feature-packed luxury toaster if you're looking for something a bit extra.
+We’ve uncovered some brilliant Best Buy toasters recently, but watch out – many toasters still struggle with the basics of browning bread evenly, leaving you with a disappointing breakfast.
+Paying more doesn’t always guarantee a good toaster, as we’ve found poor performers at every price point.

-Which? members can log in now to unlock the table below and find out which brands and models of toasters are included.
-If you're not yet a member, you can get instant access with a £1 trial to Which?.
+Find out which toasters are – and aren’t - worth your money below.
+Only logged-in Which? members view our recommendations.
+If you’re not yet a member, you can get instant access with a £1 trial to Which?.

 Best toaster overall